rhythmcao/text-to-sql-astormer/README.md

                                 - cosql_train.json
                                 - cosql_dev.json
                         - tables.json
-                        - ... other directories or files
+                        - ... #other directories or files
                 - dusql:
+                        - database:
+                                - ... # all .sqlite files to be created in step 2 preprocessing
                         - db_content.json
                         - train.json
                         - dev.json
                         - test.json
                         - db_schema.json
+                        - tables.json # to be created in step 2 preprocessing
-                        - ... other files
+                        - ... # other files
                 - chase:
                         - database:
-                                - ... all .sqlite files
+                                - ... # all .sqlite files
                         - chase_tables.json
                         - chase_train.json
                         - chase_dev.json
                         - chase_test.json

+2. All datasets preprocessing:
-2. Merge `data/spider/train_spider.json` and `data/spider/train_others.json` into one single dataset `data/spider/train.json`, and preprocess all datasets:
+  - Merge `data/spider/train_spider.json` and `data/spider/train_others.json` into one single dataset `data/spider/train.json`
+  - Transform the dataset, tables and database format of Chinese benchmark DuSQL
-  - we also fix some annotation errors in the following script
+  - Fix some annotation errors of SQLs
-  - it takes roughly 10 minutes to preprocess each dataset (including training and validation set)
+  - It takes roughly 10 minutes to preprocess each dataset (including training and validation set)

         ./run/run_preprocessing.sh